SERVIR-WA/GALUP/training/1_lu/modules/module2.md

 ### 2.4 Spatial Join

+#### **Summary**
+Join attributes from the join features to the target features based on specified spatial relationship.
+#### **Parameters**
+For the parameters setting for Spatial Join tool, pleasae click [here](https://github.com/SERVIR-WA/GALUP/wiki/Tools#spatial-join).

+#### **Applications**
+The spatial join tool inserts the columns from one feature table to another based on location or proximity.
+For example, when you have a set of land parcels, and each land parcel has a point inside of it.
+By running a spatial join, you can transfer the point table columns into the land parcel layer.

 ### 2.5 Zonal Statistics

+#### **Summary**
+Calculate statistics on values of raster within the zones of another dataset.
+#### **Parameters**
+For the parameters setting for Zonal Statistics tool, pleasae click [here](https://github.com/SERVIR-WA/GALUP/wiki/Tools#zonal-statistics).

+#### **Applications**
+Zonal Statistics uses groupings to calculate statistics for specified zones.
+It can calculate the mean, median, sum, minimum, maximum, or range in each zone.
+Here are some examples when you would use this operation in GIS:
+1. Summing Rain in a Watershed – If you want to find out how much rain is in a watershed, you can use a zonal operation like this one.
+By using a precipitation raster as your value field, you can set your zone as the watersheds with a sum function.
+2. Highest Elevation in Country – If you have an elevation raster dataset, you can run Zonal Statistics to find out its highest peak by using the maximum function.
+3. Adding Tree Cover in an Ecozone – To find the tree cover area in an ecozone, you can run Zonal Statistics to sum a raster land cover dataset.

 ## 3. Exercises

 - Please complete the [Exercise 1](). # Density of Line,

+- Please complete the [Exercise 4](). # Spatial Join,
+- Please complete the [Exercise 5](). # Zonal Statistics,